 We use various data security tools to protect Personally Identifiable Information.
 Unfortunately, even with these measures, we cannot guarantee the security of Personally Identifiable Information.
-By using our Website, you acknowledge and agree that we make no such guarantee, and that you use our Website at your own risk.
+By using our Website and the Services, you acknowledge and agree that we make no such guarantee, and that you use our Website at your own risk.

 3. Where and When is Information Collected on Our Website

 We may collect information including Personally Identifiable Information regarding you in different manners and at different places and times throughout our Website.
 The following is a description of the areas and/or manners in which we primarily collect information about you.

 a.
 Becoming a Registered User

 We may ask that you complete certain steps to become a registered user of the Website.
 In such instance, you may be required to provide us with information (including Personally Identifiable Information) such as your personal information or that of your company (e.g. name, business address, email address, and information regarding your business).

 b.
 Cookies and Action Tags

 We also may collect Non-Personally Identifiable Information passively using cookies and action tags through our Website.
 Cookies are small text files that are placed on your computer in order to identify: (i) your Web browser; (ii) the activities of your computer on our Website; and (iii) your activity in connection with our marketing and promotional efforts.

 Cookies may be used to: (i) personalize your experience on our Website (e.g. to dynamically generate content on web pages specifically designed for you); (ii) assist you in using our services (e.g. to save you time by not having to reenter your name upon each visit to our Website); and (iii) allow us to statistically monitor how you are using our Website for purposes of improving our offerings.